BenLangmead/bowtie/MANUAL.markdown

 from the number on the other strand.
 When this happens for a given read, `bowtie` effectively chooses one strand or the other with 50% probability, then reports a randomly-selected alignment for that read from among the sites on the selected strand.
-This tends to overassign alignments to the sites on the strand with fewer sites and underassign to sites on the strand with more sites.
+This tends to over assign alignments to the sites on the strand with fewer sites and under assign to sites on the strand with more sites.
 The effect is mitigated, though it may not be eliminated, when reads are longer or when paired-end reads are used.
 Running Bowtie in [`--best`] mode